shantanuuchak/loveleen-netlifycms/content/posts/2021-12-24-marital-rape-and-its-legality/index.md

 An analysis of NFHS or National Family Health survey 2015-16 data indicates that an estimated 99.1% of sexual violence go unreported and that an average Indian woman is 17 times more likely to face sexual offences from her husband than from others.

+On the other hand, criminalising Marital Rape will also lead to various fake allegations against men for the sake of getting money as compensation or making in laws responsible in the fake cases.

 The amendments regarding the rape laws have been done many times in 1983,2002,2013 and 2018.

 In the 2013 amendment act which is the result of the Nirbhaya Case, it expanded the definition of rape as oral sex in addition to the insertion of any object into a women’s vagina, urethra or anus will amount to rape.